bduprel/MechaCar_Statistical_Analysis/README.md

 Lot 2 has a t-value of 0.52.
 So there is some variance, but this could be considered a smaller and acceptable amount.

 In Lot 3 however, the t-value is showing way more variance at -2.09.
 This points to some issue in production and this could lead to safety issues and recalls.

+## Study Design: MechaCar vs Competition

+With rising gas prices, several consumers are more fuel efficient mindful than ever.
+This would be a great way for the MechaCar to get a competitive advantage.

+In this study, we would need data like eco testing, tire alignment retention, aerodynamic testing, and average operating temperatures.
+These would be our independent variables in order to find our dependent variable which would be fuel efficiency, or mpg.

+The null hypothesis would be; MechaCar is competitively fuel efficient when compared to peers.
+The alternative hypothesis would be; MechaCar is noy competitively fuel efficient when compared to peers.

+To find out which is true, we would use a multiple liner regression and see which factors, if any, have the largest effects on fuel efficiency